“A monk remains focused on the body, feelings, mind, and mental qualities… ardent, alert, and mindful.”

 What It Looks Like in Daily Life

-Now let’s look at work.
-You’re in a meeting and someone pushes back on your idea.
+You are in a meeting and somebody pushes back on your idea.

 The Four Foundations, Made Practical